 Medical and Dental Coverage – including COBRA information

 Your medical and dental coverage ends on the last day of the month in which you are paid for at least 8 hours or more in your regular eligible position*.
 You may be eligible to continue your medical and/or dental coverage for at least 18 months (up to 29 months under provisions due to a Layoff/Involuntary Separation/Termination).
 The Washington State Health Care Authority (HCA) in Olympia will mail a Continuation of Coverage packet to your home address.
 If you lose your benefits due to being laid off, HRS – Pullman will also mail you information regarding your benefit options.
-You have 60 days from the date your coverage ends to pursue this benefit.
+You have 60 days from the date your coverage ends to pursue continuation of coverage.

 |Initial Notice of COBRA and Continuation of Coverage Rights||This PEBB publication contains information about your right to extend PEBB health coverage after certain events cause your PEBB coverage to end.|